hexa-org/policy/.github/ISSUE_TEMPLATE/discussion.md

 ---

 **Please provide some basic information describing your suggestion* A clear and concise description of what the problem is.
-E

 **Describe the change you would like to propose**
 A clear and concise description of how you would like to change the specification or what issue needs to be addressed.